Advertiser Disclosure

 • Minimum income requirement: $60,000 personal or $100,000 household income

-The Scotiabank Passport Visa Infinite card is a premium credit card that is considered to be one of the best travel credit cards in Canada.
+The Scotiabank Passport Visa Infinite card is a premium credit card considered one of Canada’s best travel credit cards.

 It offers 2 Scene+ points on every dollar you spend on groceries, daily transit, dining and entertainment, 3 Scene+ points on every $1 you spend at Sobeys, Safeway, IGA, Foodland & other participating stores, and 1 point per dollar on all other purchases.